pixas/CS245FinalProject/README.md

 ![None]()

 ### Data Preparation
 Use the following command to generate preprocessed data.
-Assume `<datapath>` is where you store all preprocessed data.
+Assume `<datapath>` is where you store all preprocessed data and make sure that `data.zip` is unzipped to `<datapath>`.
 ```bash
 python utils/prepare_data.py <datapath>
 ```